UlisesDeveloper/UlisesDeveloper/README.md

-### Howdy 🫡
+### Hi 🫡
-I’m currently learning C# and intend to start learning Java in not too long.
+I’m currently learning C# and intend to start learning SQL and Java in not too long.

 Email ➜ ulisesdeveloper@gmail.com